shakeelansari63/Training/MONGODB/README.md

 ```

 #### Rename a filed
-User $rename to rename a field name
+Use $rename to rename a field name
 ```
 db.collectionname.update({
      field : 'filter value'